 - There may be Twitch service problems.

-👉 To rule out problems caused by your ISP (eg speed throttling), use a reliable VPN like IPVanish.
+👉 To rule out problems caused by your ISP (eg speed throttling), use a reliable VPN like Surfshark.
 ISPs frequently reduce internet speed and bandwidth when they detect unusual bandwidth consumption.

 What’s the Reason: Slow or Unstable Internet?

 At any time you are trying to watch Twitch streams, and they are constantly buffering, often it all stems from your internet connection.
 Whenever you don’t meet the bandwidth requirement, you are likely to experience:

 - Low-quality streams as Twitch will adjust the resolution of your streams for a smooth playback automatically.

 - Video streams keep stuttering.
 While you are streaming on Twitch, videos may pause and may continue at the worst possible time.